 Pollution is the leading environmental cause of disease and premature death.
 This "incessant exposure" is linked to a silent pandemic of disease, according to the UN.
-Toxic air, water, soils and workplaces is estimated to kill at least 9 million people a year worldwide.
+Toxic air, water, soils and workplaces are estimated to kill at least 9 million people a year worldwide.
 Occupational cancers are the leading cause of workplace deaths in the EU.
-Eighty five percent of occupational cancer cases come from exposure to only ten chemical agents.
+85% of occupational cancer cases come from exposure to only ten chemical agents.